PKizzle/dns/cmd/testserv/handlers/metrics/README.md

 * The address family (`family`) of the transport (1 = IP (IP version 4), 2 = IP6 (IP version 6)).
 * `flags` is a string that consists out of header flags mnemonics seperated by spaces:
   - `flags="co do"` means the CO (compact answers) and DO (dnssec ok) are set.
-  - The recognized flags are: co - compact answers, do - dnssec ok and de - deleg ok.
+  - The recognized flags are: co - compact answers, do - dnssec ok, de - deleg ok, ad - authenticated data, and cd - checking disabled.

 If a server want to not partake in the metrics collection it sets `metrics disable` in the configuration.
 The default is to allow metrics gathering.